ahmeda-42/ML-Spam-Detector-API/README.md

 - `message`: original input
 - `prediction`: `spam` or `not_spam`
 - `confidence`: percentage probability
-- `explanation`: top contributing words
+- `explanation`: top contributing words and their impact

 ### 4. Test the API from the CLI